About Us

 jdeibel@transportcenter.org

-Julie has over a decade experience in instructional systems design, in which she holds a master’s level certificate.
-She also has a master’s in urban planning and bachelor’s degree in Human Geography.
-She’s been employed at non-profits for all of her professional career and was driven to join the Center in 2008 because of her passion around equity and the role mobility plays.
+Julie has over a decade of experience in instructional systems design, in which she holds a Master’s level certificate.
+She also has a Master’s in Urban Planning and a Bachelor’s degree in Human Geography.
+She’s been employed at non-profits for all of her professional career and has led the Instructional Design team’s development of curriculum, courseware, and training on public transportation and infrastructure projects.

 240.853.0132